-Action: The Council is requested to consider and adopt the following proposal submitted by the Task Force Technical Workstreams 1 & 4, based on the decisions of their meetings held, respectively, on 18 and 19 August 2021:
+1. The International Coffee Council at its 130th Session considered and adopted the attached proposal (Annex 1) submitted by the Task Force Technical Workstreams 1 and 4, based on the decisions of their meetings held, respectively, on 18 and 19 August 2021.